zhangq9919/SN-VM/README.md

 Please, consult SN_format.txt files for detail

-Input files can be obtained from NDRtoLSN.c
+Input files can be obtained from *NDRtoLSN.c

-NDRtoLSN.c converts .ndr file into .lsn file and stores tables of names for places and transitions.
+*NDRtoLSN.c converts .ndr file into .lsn file and stores tables of names for places and transitions.

+NDRtoLSN file according to https://github.com/dazeorgacm/NDRtoSN

 Output (file) format:
 ------------